natasaivic/algos-structs/README.md

 # algos-structs
-Algorithms and data structure implementations
+Algorithms and data structure implementations with typical problems for coding interviews